 The Assurance Team track the progress of all recommendations by requesting quarterly updates from the business owners.
-A quarterly report is then prepared detailing progress on the implementation of all the combined audit and inspection recommendations for the Joint Audit Committee which is chaired by a representative of the OPCC.
+A quarterly report is then prepared detailing progress on the implementation of all the combined audit and inspection recommendations for the independent Joint Audit Committee.